 The Shop, cafe and offices at the Shrine were developed in 1988.
 Later developments have improved the facilities, and although the Mass intentions office remains in the cloister, the cloister area itself has become a temporary Candle Sanctuary, and the provision for Holy Water is now to the right side of the Shrine grounds beneath the trees.
 With the appointment of Mgr Armitage, a ten million pound Development Appeal was announced.
 For information about this see the Appeal section of the web-site.

 The Annunciation Window

-The Shrine now attracts some 100,000 pilgrims during the pilgrimage season with about 30 Major Pilgrimages from Catholic, Diocesan or Ethnic groups and Catholic Societies or Associations as well as many parish groups.
-At present our largest Pilgrimage is that of the Tamil community who come each May (c.6,000) and again in July with about 15,000 pilgrims, some being Christian and some Hindu in faith.
+The Shrine now attracts some 150,000 pilgrims during the pilgrimage season with about 35 Major Pilgrimages from Catholic, Diocesan or Ethnic groups and Catholic Societies or Associations as well as many Parish and Overseas groups.
+At present our largest Pilgrimages are those of the Tamil community who come each May (c.6,000) and again in July with about 15,000 pilgrims, some being Christian and some Hindu in faith.
 The Syro-Malabar community bring about 5,000 pilgrims on their National Pilgrimage in July

 The RC Parish Church of the Annunciation